Research into breast cancer tests and screening

 Until we have research evidence to show it is reliable, thermography is not recommended as a screening test or to try and diagnose breast cancer.

 Researchers are using various types of scans to try to improve the detection and monitoring of breast cancer.
-They include
+They include the following scans.

 Magnetic resonance imaging (MRI) is a way of diagnosing cancer using magnetic waves to produce a picture.